VenomousRhyme41/Multi-Stream-Viewer/README.md

 ## 🛠️ How To Use

 1. **Enter Stream URLs**
-   - Paste Twitch, YouTube, or Kick URLs (or embed codes)
+   - Paste Twitch, YouTube, Kick, Rumble, Twitter/X, Instagram, TikTok, or Whatnot URLs (or embed codes)
    - Click "Load Stream"

-2. **Control Audio**
-   - Toggle "Audio ON/OFF" buttons below each stream
-   - The active stream (green border) has unmuted audio

-3. **Global Controls**
-   - "Mute All" silences all streams
-   - "Reset All" clears all streams
+2. **Enter theator mode**
+   - Enter theator mode for a more clean and slick look so you have no distractions from watching your favorite streams

 ## 👨‍💻 Developer